 Women should receive regular screenings to promote the early detection and treatment of breast cancer.

 - All women: Know the benefits, limitations, and potential harms linked to breast cancer screening, including family history and risk factors.
-Contact your health care provider if you are under age 40 and notice any of these symptoms when conducting a self-breast exam.
+Learn how to conduct a monthly self-breast exam and contact your health care provider if you are under age 40 and notice any of these signs.

 - Women ages 40 to 44: Discuss breast cancer screening, including mammograms (x-rays of the breast), with your health care provider.

-- Women ages 45 to 54: Schedule a yearly mammogram through your health care provider, or through your local county health department if you qualify for Florida’s Early Detection Program.
+- Women ages 45 to 54: Schedule a yearly mammogram with your health care provider, or with your local county health department if you qualify for Florida Department of Health’s Florida Early Detection Program.

-- Women 55 and older: Can switch to mammograms every two years or continue yearly screening.
-Screening should continue as long as you are in good health and expected to live 10 more years or longer.
+- Women 55 and older: Can switch to mammograms every two years or continue annual screening.
+Screenings should continue, as long as you are in good health.

 If you do not have access to a health care provider, you may be able to receive free or low-cost screenings through the Florida Department of Health’s Breast and Cervical Cancer Early Detection Program.